aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 	    // do something...
 	}

-and in setupControlPanel(), you can register a listener as following, so you can have a specific method which is called when GUI is changed.
+and in setupControlPanel(), you can register this listener method as following, so you can have a specific method(onPanelChanged(ofxUIEventArgs &e) here) which is called when GUI is changed.

 	    ofAddListener(ramGetGUI().getCurrentUIContext()->newGUIEvent, this, &EmptyScene::onPanelChanged);